Built Environment Technology 1 (10187.2)

 At no time should the student, who has been involved with a conflict situation, be asked to continue – this may lead to issues of perceived injustice in the marks, the student may decide that they cannot do their presentation justice, but also may make the student feel unsafe and bullied.

 Should the situation remain unresolved at the later meeting then the academic will make the Head of Discipline aware and the Student Grievance Resolution Process should then be followed.

 Stuart-Murray, John.
 2010.
 “The Effectiveness of the Traditional Architectural Critique and Explorations of Alternative Methods.”
 CEBE Transactions 7 (1): 6–19.

-Students are required to attend all structured face-to-face teaching and learning sessions.
+Students are required to attend all structured face-to-face and virtual teaching and learning sessions.